Andrusska/d-spsim/README.md

   - Clothes need some rework
     - <covers> is changed to type and due to the introduction of bras, the value needs to be changed (depending on its old 		type).
 For the new typelisting look at default.xml's clothes explanation

-  - Some tags in the message section were renamed due to C#s file wide scanning, compare them with the new default.xml.
+  - Some tags were renamed due to C#s file wide scanning, compare them with the new default.xml.
 Most of the original Tags are untouched, so you should easyly recognize how there names changed